 According to the National Cancer Institute, an estimated 30,000 Americans are diagnosed with some type of head, neck, or throat cancer.

 Throat cancer can mimic signs and symptoms of other common ailments, such as allergies, colds, and sinus infections.
 That is why is it so important to utilize the expertise of an experienced ENT Doctor to get an accurate diagnosis and determine if you need a biopsy.

-Extensive use of alcohol, cigarettes, chewing tobacco and snuff are responsible for 75% of all head, neck, and throat cancers.
-When using both tobacco and alcohol you are at much higher risk than who only use tobacco or alcohol.
+Extensive use of alcohol, cigarettes, chewing tobacco, and snuff are responsible for 75% of all head, neck, and throat cancers.
+When using both tobacco and alcohol you are at much higher risk than those who only use tobacco or alcohol.

 What Are the Risk Factors for Throat Cancer

 - Tobacco Use including smoking and chewing tobacco

 - Excessive amounts of alcohol

 - Having GERD (gastroesophageal reflux disease)